Hakata-jpn/portfolio-site2/pages/contact.md

   key: Contact
   order: 5
 ---
 For business opportunities, collaborations and more, please leave a message here.
-I check my emails daily but contacting me during a business day is the best time to contact me.
+I check my emails daily but business days are the best time to contact me.

 If you have cool keyboards and cute pets, feel free to share. 👀